preemptive/jsdefender-samples/ReactNative/ReactNative0.64/README.md

 ## Configure JSDefender Metro plugin

-You can configure it in the [metro.config.js](protected_demo/metro.config.js) file and in the [jsdefender.config.json](protected_demo/jsdefender.config.json) file.
+You can configure it in the [metro.config.js](protected_demo/metro.config.js) file and the [jsdefender.config.json](protected_demo/jsdefender.config.json) file.

 ## Build and Run the Sample on Android

 1. Run `npm install` to set up the dependencies to run this project.
-1. If you are running it for the first time make sure that everything is configured like it is written in the official [documentation](https://reactnative.dev/docs/environment-setup)
+1. If you are running it for the first time make sure that everything is configured like it is written in the official [documentation](https://reactnative.dev/docs/environment-setup).
-1. Connect your Android device to your computer via USB OR start a compatible (see the [build.gradle](android/build.gradle) file's `buildscript` section for the SDK version) Android emulator
+1. Connect your Android device to your computer via USB OR start a compatible (see the [build.gradle](android/build.gradle) file's `buildscript` section for the SDK version) Android emulator.
-1. Run `npm run android:release` - it builds, bundles, minifies, packages and installs the app to an Android device or emulator
+1. Run `npm run android:release` - it builds, bundles, minifies, packages, and installs the app to an Android device or emulator.
-1. Because this is release mode feel free to close the Metro Bundler cli window after it opens
+1. Because this is release mode feel free to close the Metro Bundler cli window after it opens.

 ## Build and Run the Sample on iOS

 1. Run `npm install` to set up the dependencies to run this project.
-1. If you are running it for the first time make sure that everything is configured like it is written in the official [documentation](https://reactnative.dev/docs/environment-setup)
+1. If you are running it for the first time make sure that everything is configured like it is written in the official [documentation](https://reactnative.dev/docs/environment-setup).
-1. Run `npm run ios:release` - it builds, bundles, minifies, packages and installs the app to an Android device or emulator
+1. Run `npm run ios:release` - it builds, bundles, minifies, packages, and installs the app to an Android device or emulator.
-1. Because this is release mode feel free to close the Metro Bundler cli window after it opens
+1. Because this is release mode feel free to close the Metro Bundler cli window after it opens.

 ## Differences from the Original Code

-- [`package.json`](protected/package.json): new `devDependencies` entries for JSDefender packages
+- [`package.json`](protected/package.json): new `devDependencies` entries for JSDefender packages.
-- [`metro.config.js`](protected/metro.config.js): the configured `jsdefenderMetroPlugin` as the export
+- [`metro.config.js`](protected/metro.config.js): the configured `jsdefenderMetroPlugin` as the export.
-- [`jsdefender.config.json`](protected/jsdefender.config.json): The JSDefender configuration file
+- [`jsdefender.config.json`](protected/jsdefender.config.json): The JSDefender configuration file.